|Deputy Minister of Foreign Affairs|

 The Harndonian race tends to be small and slim in build, with the tendency to be lithe rather than hench.
 Their skin tones, face shapes and hair colours align with that of the Kazakhs, Mongols and Siberians.
 Harndonians have a distinct sense of humour, which relies on backhanded compliments and biting sarcasm.
 This can make Harndonian comedy entirely incomprehensible to other nations and cultures.

-Despite its relatively reasonable latitude, cold air currents from the North are the main influencers of Harndon's weather.
+Harndon's climate is mainly affected by the meeting of three systems: oceanic, polar, and continental.
 Summer and Spring are cool, and tend to be calm.
+Summer is also quite wet.
 In Autumn, mutliple violent storms batter the northern coastline in the space of a few months.
 Winter is cold, though less stormy than Autumn.
 Snow is very common, and is permenant on higher ground.